 The sheer number of websites, magazines, and other publications make freelance writing a promising career choice.
 All these platforms need content and editors are always looking for freelance writers to fill the gap.

 The freelance economy is booming, and if the growth projections are to be believed, freelancers will make the majority of the US workforce by 2027.

-Before I get to the details of freelance writing, I’d like to address two issues that hold back many who want to join freelance writing.
+Before I get to the details of freelance writing, I’d like to address two issues that hold back many who want to become freelance writers.

-Another good example would be Gina Horkey who, despite having no prior experience in content writing, quit her job as a financial advisor in 2015 to become a freelance web content writer.
+Another good example would be Gina Horkey of Horkey Handbook, who despite having no prior experience in content writing, quit her job as a financial advisor in 2015 to become a freelance web content writer.
 She earns a full-time income from writing, which she used to publish on a monthly basis, but stopped at the end of 2016.

 I ‘m not a native English speaker, but that has not stopped me from pursuing my passion, and I could give you countless examples of other non-native English writers who are doing well.